dimitrijekaranfilovic/space-invaders/README.md

 ![picture](resources/playthrough2.gif)

+## Additional information
-**Another remark: all icons are custom designed(by me) because of copyrights, so do not be surprised by their appearance.**
+* All icons are custom designed(by me) because of copyrights, so do not be surprised by their appearance.
+* Exe file included in this project is the version without any icons.
+* Each prize lasts for 5 seconds.